wso2/docs-apk/en/docs/develop-and-deploy-api/security/authentication/enable-api-security/oauth2.md

 # OAuth2 Authentication

-By default OAuth2 authentication is enabled for all the APIs.
-The default configuration expect a bearer token in the request header `Authorization`.
+By default, OAuth2 authentication is enabled for all the APIs.
+The default configuration expects a bearer token in the request header `Authorization`.
 You can disable the OAuth2 authentication or use a custom Authentication header for OAuth2 authentication.

 ## Before you begin